 “…. if you create exploratory environments it can be exceedingly accretive to decision-making if we build in what-if type models.
 Rather than stopping at an end-point, provide an option of doing some type of sensitivity analysis with the goal of prodding the audience to take action.”

-Many of you out there would be familiar with financial modelling.
-A robust financial model provides an analyst the way to manage a business’ operations, and analyze the results in time (historically) as well as cross-sectional – measuring the company’s performance against that of the competition.
-The analyst will input both, historical data and assumptions about future performance, in order to arrive at various ratio analyses and other performance metrics such as profit margins, inventory, cash in hand and so on.
+Where is the What-If analysis module is used?
+You might be familiar with financial modeling.
+A robust financial model provides an analyst a way to manage a business’s operations, and analyze the results over time (historically) as well as cross-sectional – measuring the company’s performance against that of the competition.
+The analyst will input both historical data and assumptions about future performance.
+From there, you can derive various ratio analyses and other performance metrics such as profit margins, inventory, cash in hand, etc.

 Using the What-If analysis, a company’s management can toy around with different circumstances, using any two assumptions, to observe its effect on the financial model.
 A What-If analysis also adds more flexibility to one’s financial and valuation models when it comes to analysis and presentation.
 What’s more, this kind of analysis can be used to predict the outcome in almost all possible departments – Marketing, Sales, even HR.

-To cut short all the mumbo jumbo, a What-If analysis helps an organization best-determine its next move in the market, based not on some hunch but on cold, historical facts.
+To cut short all the mumbo jumbo, a What-If analysis helps an organization best determine its next move in the market, based not on some hunch but cold, historical facts.

-Conversely, companies can use a What-If analysis model to also reduce their business risks, inherent in all operations.
-Risks come in all forms, and can catch business operations unawares – disruption in supply chain, weather breaks, are some of the examples.
-By inputting variables and analyzing the outcome, a company can surely reduce its impact on overall business.
+Conversely, companies can use a What-If analysis modelers to also reduce their business risks, inherent in all operations.
+Risks come in all forms, and can catch business operations unawares – disruption in the supply chain, weather breaks, are some of the examples of What if analysis.
+By inputting variables and analyzing the outcome, a company can surely reduce its impact on the overall business.

-Essentially, as Avinash says, What-If adds that “extra” factor; there’s no need to make data visualizations with dead-ends.
+Essentially, as Kaushik says, What-If adds that “extra” factor; there’s no need to make data visualizations with dead-ends.

-Now that you are all know what can be done with a What-If or “scenario” analysis, you need to also know that in order to make your team understand the outcome, you need to ensure your situational modelling has the following:
+Now that you know what can be done in What-If analysis, you also need to know what goes into understanding it.
+To make your team understand the outcome, you need to ensure your situational modeling has: